rlivingsus/misc/AllBooks.md

 - Stark, Kio: Dont Go Back to School
 - Staveley, Brian: Skullsworn
 - Stavridis, James: The Leaders Bookshelf; SeaPower; 2034: A Novel of the Next World War;
+- Steinbeck, John: Travels with Charley in Search of America
 - Stephenson, Neal: Seveneves; Quicksilver, The Confusion, Termination Shock, The System of the World, New Found Land: The Long Haul, The Diamond Age
 - Stephenson, Simon: Sometimes people die reading Greg Burns; Set My Heart to Five
 - Stewart, Andrea: The Bone Shard Emperor